vaaaltin/PLN/Trabalho_2/README.md

 ## Dataset

-	The dataset is a alligned corpus, constructed from all song of the [Letras](https://www.letras.mus.br/)
+ The dataset is a alligned corpus, constructed from all song of the [Letras](https://www.letras.mus.br/).
+This songs were reached utilizing BeautifulSoup4 library in Python.

 python3 pega_artista.py <caminho para salvar>
 python3 pega_musica.py <caminho onde os artistas foram salvos>